aragon/AGPs/aa_board_review.md

 4. There are two possible outcomes from the board vote:

-    - If the board unanimously agrees to put the AGP to a vote, then an AGP Editor will update the AGP status to Stage V and it will be added to the list of AGPs that will be voted on during the next ANT vote cycle, located in the current votes file within the [votes folder](https://github.com/aragon/AGPs/tree/master/votes) in the AGPs repo.
+    - If the board unanimously agrees to put the AGP to a vote, then an AGP Editor will update the AGP status to Stage VI, merge the proposal's pull request, and the AGP will be added to the list of AGPs that will be voted on during the next Aragon Network vote.
+This list is located in the current vote file within the [votes folder](https://github.com/aragon/AGPs/tree/master/votes) in the AGPs repo.

-    - If the board disagrees or unanimously rejects the proposal, then an AGP Editor will update the AGP status to Rejected.
+    - If the board disagrees or unanimously rejects the proposal, then an AGP Editor will update the AGP status to Rejected and close the proposal's pull request.